Good afternoon :)

 Policy Push

-RBI’s efforts to formalise and digitise credit (e.g., Account Aggregator Framework, Public Credit Registry) will likely benefit well-governed NBFCs with clean books.
+RBI’s efforts to formalise and digitise credit (e.g., Account Aggregator Framework, Public Credit Registry) may benefit well-governed NBFCs with clean books.

 Risks of Investing in NBFC Stocks